 To understand what a good absence rate is, we need to separate illness-related absence from absence because of other reasons.

 Illness-related absence is unavoidable.
-We will all get the flu every few years.
+We all get the flu every few years.
 When this is the case, we have to stay home to get better.
 This means that although absence behavior can differ among individuals, on an aggregated level we can easily spot if absence in an organization is illness-related or related to other causes.

 As a rule of thumb, 1.5% of aggregated absence is illness-related.
 This means that on average 4 workdays per year are spent at home because of illness.
 This has been found in work settings and school settings.
 For example, a 2012 study in the United States showed that illness-related absence averaged at 1.24% from October to May, while during influenza season it averaged 1.35%.
 Similar rates are shown in the graph below.